WurthElektronik/FeatherWings/ThyoneFeatherWing/README.md

 The Würth Elektronik eiSos Thyone FeatherWing is a development board that offers a secure 2.4 GHz proprietary wireless connectivity solution.
 It is fully compatible to the popular Adafruit’s Feather line of development boards.
 The Thone FeatherWing consists of two important components,

 * [**Thyone-I** (2611011021000)](https://www.we-online.de/katalog/de/THYONE-I) - A 2.4 GHz proprietary radio module
-* **ATECC608A-TNGTLS** - Secure element from Microchip Technologies
+* [**ATECC608A-TNGTLS**](http://ww1.microchip.com/downloads/en/DeviceDoc/ATECC608A-TNGTLS-CryptoAuthentication-Data-Sheet-DS40002112B.pdf) - Secure element from Microchip Technologies

-The Thyone-I module has an UART interface and the secure element an I 2 C interface and hence can be connected to any of the Feather microcontroller boards.
-The Arduino(C/C++) drivers and examples made available makes it easy to build a prototype to kick-start the application development.
+The Thyone-I module has an UART interface and the secure element an I<sup>2</sup>C interface and hence can be connected to any of the Feather microcontroller boards.
+The [Arduino](https://www.arduino.cc/)(C/C++) drivers and examples made available makes it easy to build a prototype to kick-start the application development.

 ![WE Thyone FeatherWing](assets/ThyoneFeatherWing.png)